Point of Sale

 When evaluating new technology or an accountant, remember to keep the following in mind:

-To ensure you restaurant financials stay in tip-top shape, you can take the following steps:
+To ensure your restaurant financials stay in tip-top shape, you can take the following steps:

-1. Implement a modern cloud or hybrid POS that integrates with your payroll system, such as TouchBistro.
+1. Implement a modern cloud that integrates with your payroll system, such as TouchBistro.
 Using a modern POS can help you collect key business reports and other financial data from your restaurant.

 2. Use a food, labor, and inventory management integration such as MarginEdge.
 MarginEdge automates the flow of your POS sales data directly into your accounting software, helping you automate tedious processes, connect systems, and radically streamline key activities such as cost tracking.